 To reduce unnecessary stalling and lagging, limit your startup programs manually by visiting each software’s settings area and unchecking this feature.
 If you’re using Windows, you can download AutoRuns, a free tool available on the Microsoft website that shows you all the programs that start automatically and provide you with options on how to stop them from doing so.

 3. Invest in a cleaner software

 The constant use of different programs often involves storing different files that are soon forgotten.
-These include temporary files, cache files, and cookies that make your computer to run slower than usual.
-To get rid of these files, invest in a cleaner software that includes scanning features that identify and direct you to files that haven’t been used in a long time.
+These include temporary files, cache files, and cookies that make your computer run slower than usual.
+To get rid of these files, invest in cleaner software that includes scanning features that identify and direct you to files that haven’t been used in a long time.

-One example is CCleaner, a PC cleaner that monitors your junk files and detects any errors in your registry.
+One example is CCleaner, a PC cleaner software that monitors your junk files and detects any errors in your registry.
 It also has file recovery features that will help you fetch files you may have accidentally deleted.
 This program comes with several other features that will ultimately get your computer running faster than ever before.

 4. Add more RAM

-Random access memory (RAM) refers to the physical hardware found inside the computer that serves as a temporary storage of data.
+Random access memory (RAM) refers to the physical hardware found inside the computer that serves as temporary storage of data.
 It’s also referred to as the computer’s working memory because it allows your computer to operate different programs at the same time, also known as multitasking.